lsst-dm/meas_pz/doc/lsst.meas.photoz.base/index.rst

-.. py:currentmodule:: lsst.meas.pz
+.. py:currentmodule:: lsst.meas.photoz.base

-.. _lsst.meas.pz:
+.. _lsst.meas.photoz.base:

 ############
-lsst.meas.pz
+lsst.meas.photoz.base
 ############

 ..
 Paragraph that describes what this Python module does and links to related modules and frameworks.

-.. .. _lsst.meas.pz-using:
+.. .. _lsst.meas.photoz.base-using:

 ..
-Using lsst.meas.pz
+Using lsst.meas.photoz.base
 .. ==================

 .. toctree linking to topics related to using the module's APIs.